opentrading-net/opentrading-net.github.io/products/tesseract/index.md

 Type management and scripting allows for an extensible data model.
 Any object held in the store can be modified or extended to meet the business use case.

-All changes to types and their instances are audited in the persisted store and the concept of a [Session] allows access to the same instance at different points in time with different versions of types and data.
-The session implments 'source control for business data'.
+All changes to types and their instances are audited in the persisted store and the concept of a Session allows access to the same instance at different points in time with different versions of types and data.
+The session implements 'source control for business data'.

 ![Architecture](images/Architecture.png)